French army moves up a gear in war against coronavirus

-PARIS (Reuters) - A soldier ushers in a three-man medical team transporting a person on life-support toward an army field hospital.
+PARIS, March 26 (Reuters) - A soldier ushers in a three-man medical team transporting a person on life-support towards an army field hospital.
 Army nurses then order a complete sanitary check before the medical team can enter.

 “Glasses firm?
 Hands washed?
 In between fingers done?” the nurse calls out as the medical team complete their preparations before the first patient with coronavirus can enter the tent.